FAIRFIELD WOMEN’S CLUB

 Article II: Objective

-2.1 The purpose of this Club is to promote new social interests, coordinate events for the community and pursue intellectual and civic improvement.
+2.1 The purpose of this club is to promote new social interests, provide service to the community and pursue intellectual and civic improvement.

 Article III: Membership

-3.1 Any Woman who resides in the development of Fairfield is eligible for membership.
+3.1 Any woman who resides in Fairfield is eligible for membership.

 3.4 Non-resident members shall be sponsored by a Fairfield Women’s Club member in good standing.
 The dues will be the same as for general members.
 Non-resident members shall have the same rights as a Fairfield Women’s Club resident member except will not be able to hold office.